build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 coredns-56666498f9-xqqlz   1/1     Running   0          66m   192.168.146.30    fargate-ip-192-168-146-30.us-west-2.compute.internal    <none>           <none>
 ```

-To achieve a highly available CoreDNS application in the cluster in the event of disruptions, Kubernetes offers a feature called Pod disruption budget.
-An appropriate [Pod disruption budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) (PDBs) was automatically created for the CoreDNS to control the number of Pods that can be down simultaneously when we created the cluster.
+To achieve a highly available CoreDNS application in the cluster in the event of disruptions, Kubernetes offers a feature called Pod Disruption Budget.
+An appropriate [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) (PDBs) was automatically created for the CoreDNS to control the number of pods that can be down simultaneously when we created the cluster.

 Run the command below to verify this is in place: